-- Equipment in transit and construction in progress accounts mostly pertain to purchased mining equipment that are in transit and various buildings and structures that are under construction as of December 31, 2021 and 2020. - In 2021 and 2020, there were reclassifications from "Equipment in Transit and Construction in progress" to "Power Plant and Buildings" upon completion of construction and regular rehabilitation works which amounted to ₱1,420.99 million and ₱4,345.74 million, respectively. - This also includes capitalized pre-construction costs for the thermal power plant of SRPGC amounting to ₱104.84 million and ₱233.53 million as of December 31, 2021 and 2020, respectively.
-As of December 31, 2021, construction of the plant itself has yet to commence and the Group has yet to secure a supply agreement.
-Based on management's estimation of the recoverable amount, no resulting impairment loss for both 2021 and 2020. - In 2020, the Group sold its marine vessels included under "Equipment in Transit and Construction in Progress" and "Mine Properties, Mining Tools and Other Equipment" to DMC-CERI for ₱620.58 million, of which ₱13.39 million remained uncollected as of December 31, 2021.
-Gain recognized from the sale amounted to ₱56.30 million (see Notes 17 and 23).
+- Equipment in transit and construction in progress accounts mostly pertain to purchased mining equipment that are in transit and various buildings and structures that are under construction as of December 31, 2022 and 2021. - In 2022 and 2021, there were reclassifications from "Equipment in Transit and Construction in progress" to "Power Plant and Buildings" upon completion of construction and regular rehabilitation works which amounted to ₱1,030.36 million and ₱1,420.99 million, respectively. - This also includes capitalized pre-construction costs for the thermal power plant of SRPGC amounting to ₱112.67 million and ₱104.84 million as of December 31, 2022 and 2021, respectively.
+As of December 31, 2022, construction of the plant itself has yet to commence pending completion of the connectivity to the grid c/o NGCP.
+Based on management's estimation of the recoverable amount, there is no resulting impairment loss for both 2022 and 2021.